-Our grants and other support for over 35 legal aid nonprofits promote access to justice and remove barriers for people facing poverty, abuse, and discrimination.
+Our grants and other support for nearly 40 legal aid nonprofits promote access to justice and remove barriers for people facing poverty, abuse, and discrimination.

 Data Shows the Access to Justice Gap

 Philadelphia has the worst poverty rate of the largest U.S. cities.

 28% of Philadelphians – over 430,000 people – live below the federal poverty level.
 This includes 39 percent (135,000) of children, 27 percent (265,000) of work-age adults, and 17 percent (32,000) of seniors.

 Only 1 in 5 (20%) of low-income individuals and families in Philadelphia receive the civil legal assistance needed for crucial problems affecting their lives.